alexdelin/shorthand/standard.md

 ```

 ### Tags
-Tags are meteadata fields that can be applied to any item for easier retireval later on
+Tags are metadata fields that can be applied to any item for easier retireval later on
 ```notes
 Somethings that I want to find in the future :topic:
 ```